w3f/General-Grants-Program/grants/speculative/dbc_governance.md

 The main focus after Phase 1 will still be:

-- The development of our English cloud product
+- The development of our English cloud product, including a full release of the AI developer dashboard.

 - The security and smooth operation of community governance, voting/proposal applications to ensure no bad actors can manipulate the network.